imyaash/theOneMLFunction/README.md

     bestModel, selectedFeatures = theOneMLFunction(data, targetVar, isContinuous, randomState)

 The function returns the best trained model and the selected features, which are the 5 most important features selected using a feature selection method.

+Contact

+If you encounter any issues or errors while implementing theOneMLFunction, please feel free to contact me at yashppanchal1997@gmail.com.
+I'll do my best to help you out!

+Please note that theOneMLFunction is still in active development, and the following features are in the planning or implementation phase:

+    ClassBalancerChecker: Checks if there is class imbalance and implements class_weights or under/oversampling as necessary Model ensembling: Ensembles different combinations of the top 3 best models More detailed output: Implementing metrics functions for proper validation metrics, and feature importance / coefficient plots
+    Multi-Label Classification: Adding support for multi-label classification tasks

+Thank you for your understanding, and I welcome any feedback or suggestions for improvements!